WORLD CUP 2026

 If you have a quarter-Kelly position on Fed holds in March, a quarter-Kelly position on Fed holds in May, and a quarter-Kelly position on 10-year yields staying above 4.5%, those three positions are highly correlated.
 A hot CPI print moves all three in the same direction simultaneously.
 Your effective exposure is much larger than any single Kelly calculation suggests.

 The fix: mentally group correlated positions and apply Kelly to the group, not each trade individually.
-If your total macro-bearish exposure is three quarter-Kelly bets on correlated Fed outcomes, you are effectively at three-quarter Kelly on a single macro thesis.
+If your total macro-bearish exposure is three quarter-Kelly positions on correlated Fed outcomes, you are effectively at three-quarter Kelly on a single macro thesis.
 That might be fine — or it might be more than you intended.

 The Practical Workflow